Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 5. Check if unplugging and plugging in the power supply of the Hub improves the problem.
 6. Reinsert the batteries into the lock.

+---
+### Troubleshooting SwitchBot Lock Automatically Locks Itself Even When the Door Is Opened.

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+SwitchBot Lock has two auto-lock options: one locks automatically after a set time since the door was closed, and the other locks regardless of whether the door is open or closed.
+If you enable the "re-lock", your door lock will lock itself after a set time.
+Disable this feature by going to SwitchBot App -> Lock -> Gear icon -> Auto-lock if not needed.
+If you have any other questions, please do not hesitate to contact us.